Hyperbaric Oxygen Therapy Cost in Montreal (2026) Skip to main content

 Some facilities offer private-pay HBOT, typically for conditions outside the recognised indications list or for patients preferring faster scheduling.
 Typical per-session rate at the Montreal private clinic.
 Package pricing may apply for longer courses.
 Confirm pricing with the clinic directly.

-Note: A 40-session course for a condition not covered by the provincial plan typically totals $7,000 to $12,000.
+Note: A 40-session private course typically totals $7,000 to $12,000.
 Quebec private insurance plans rarely cover HBOT; confirm with your insurer.

 How to Get a Referral for HBOT in Montreal